City-of-Vantaa-SmartLab/Mobiilinutakortti/frontend/README.md

     * the default dev server port is 3000; if it is taken, Vite will fall back to the next free port (e.g., 3001)
     * open the URL (typically http://localhost:3000 or http://localhost:3001)

-Note that if you are not using Docker, you need to set the `VITE_API_URL` variable correctly, including the port (e.g. http://localhost:3000/api).
+Note that if you are not using Docker, you need to either set the `VITE_API_URL` variable correctly to include the backend port (e.g. http://localhost:3000/api), or make sure backend is running in port 3000 locally.
+The Vite dev server proxy is configured to use that for /api calls.

 ## Environment variables / secrets